amitchell05/100-days-of-code/log.md

 **Thoughts:** I felt a little better talking through the code this time.
 We watched a cute raccoon video when we finished it.
 Good times!

+### Day 6: August 27, 2020

+**Today's Progress**: I worked through some tough coding challenges on JavaScript functions for CoderGirl.

+**Thoughts:** Some days, there are some parts of my code I don't understand (esp. when it gets mathematical).
+I am glad I solved them so far, though.

 ## Saved Example

 ### Day 1: June 27, Monday